World Chess Championship: From 1851 to 1886

-An important milestone was the London 1851 chess tournament, which was the first international chess tournament, organized by Staunton.
+An important milestone was the London 1851 chess tournament, which was the first international chess tournament, organised by Staunton.
 It was played as a series of matches, and was won convincingly by the German Adolf Anderssen, including a 4–1 semi-final win over Staunton.
 This established Anderssen as the world's leading player.
 In 1893, Henry Bird retrospectively awarded the title of first world chess champion to Anderssen for his victory, but there is no evidence that he was widely acclaimed as such at the time, and no mention of such a status afterwards in the tournament book by Staunton.
 Indeed, Staunton's tournament book calls Anderssen "after Heydebrand der Laza [Tassilo von der Lasa, another of the Berlin Pleiades], the best player of Germany": von der Lasa was unable to attend the 1851 tournament, though he was invited.
 In 1851, Anderssen lost a match to von der Lasa; in 1856, George Walker wrote that "[von der Lasa] and Anderssen are decidedly the two best in the known world".
 Von der Lasa did not compete in tournaments or formal matches because of the demands of his diplomatic career, but his games show that he was one of the world's best then: he won series of games against Staunton in 1844 and 1853.

 Anderssen was himself decisively beaten in an 1858 match against the American Paul Morphy (7–2, 2 draws).
 In 1858–59 Morphy played matches against several leading players, beating them all.
-This prompted some commentators at the time to call him the world champion: Gabriel-Éloy Doazan, who knew Morphy, wrote that "one can and...must place [him] in the same bracket" as Deschapelles and La Bourdonnais, who he had played years before, and that "his superiority is as obvious as theirs".
+This prompted some commentators at the time to call him the world champion: Gabriel-Éloy Doazan, who knew Morphy, wrote that "one can and...must place [him] in the same bracket" as Deschapelles and La Bourdonnais, who Doazan had played years before, and that "his superiority is as obvious as theirs".
 But when Morphy returned to America in 1859, he abruptly retired from chess, though many considered him the world champion until his death in 1884.
 His sudden withdrawal from chess at his peak led to his being known as "the pride and sorrow of chess".

 After Morphy's retirement from chess, Anderssen was again regarded as the world's strongest active player, a reputation he reinforced by winning the strong London 1862 chess tournament.
 Louis Paulsen and Ignatz Kolisch were also playing at a comparable standard to Anderssen in the 1860s: Anderssen narrowly won a match against Kolisch in 1861, and drew against Paulsen in 1862.